Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 Canine Parasites

-Fleas, ticks and worms are parasites and common puppy health problems, with fleas being the most common external parasite and worms being the most common internal parasite.
-They can transmit fatal diseases to your puppy.
-Puppy dog owners can prevent parasites more easily through regular treatments than post-treatment.
+Fleas, ticks, and worms are parasites, and they are common puppy health problems.
+Fleas are the most common external parasite; worms are the most common internal parasite.
+Puppy dog owners can prevent parasites through regular preventive treatments.
 Specific symptoms showing your puppy may have parasites may include:

 Canine Mange

-Puppies can catch mange through other puppies by sharing bedding and direct contact.
-It’s a contagious skin disease caused by burrowing mites that can lay eggs in your puppy’s skin, which creates more mites and causes severe itching.
-Your vet can treat mange often within a month.
+Puppies can catch mange by direct contact or sharing bedding.
+Mange is a contagious skin disease caused by burrowing mites that lay eggs in your puppy’s skin.
+It causes severe itching.
+Your vet will need to manage treatment.
 Specific symptoms of mange may include:

 Kennel Cough

-A contagious respiratory illness, kennel cough spreads among dogs via direct contact, food, water or other shared objects.
-It can spread quickly through kennels in confined spaces, doggy daycare or dog shows.
-Puppies’ weaker immune systems lead to rougher cases of kennel cough, so they’ll benefit more from being vaccinated from kennel cough.
+A contagious respiratory illness, kennel cough spreads among dogs via direct contact, food, water, or other shared objects.
+It can spread quickly through confined spaces such as doggy daycare and dog shows.
+Puppies have weaker immune systems, which means they are more prone to getting rougher cases of kennel cough.
 Some common specific symptoms include:

 How to Help a Sick Puppy

-• Digestive Support with Food: For the best food for sick puppy needs, try serving puppy food with specially formulated digestive support and other health benefits for puppies.
+• Digestive Support with Food: Your vet will tell you the best food for sick puppies.
+You can also try serving puppy food with specially formulated digestive supplements if they recommend doing so.

-• Keep Hydrated: Monitor water intake, ensuring your sick pup drinks the right amount.
+• Hydration: Make sure your puppy doesn’t get dehydrated.
 Watch out for excessive water drinking as well.

 Preventing Common Puppy Illnesses

-• Keep a Healthy Diet: Giving your pup the fuel they need to grow and thrive is essential.
-Feeding a healthy diet of puppy food formulated for growing puppy nutritional needs is the best route.
+• Feed Them a Healthy Diet: Giving your pup the fuel they need to grow and thrive is essential.
+Feeding a healthy diet of puppy food formulated for growing bodies is important.

-• Manage Weight: Consult with your veterinarian to learn the optimal weight for your puppy’s breed and try to monitor for any noticeable changes.
-Feed your puppy’s recommended serving sizes, which vary based on your pet’s individual puppy nutrition needs.
-Extra can cause skeletal deformities and decrease their life expectancy.
+• Manage Their Weight: Consult with your veterinarian to learn the optimal weight for your breed.
+Feed your puppy’s recommended serving sizes and during recommended intervals, which vary based on your dog’s size, age, and more factors.

-• Play With Your Pup: Play is exercise and as rewarding as it is healthy for puppies with a lot of energy.
+• Play With Your Pup: Play is exercise and a rewarding bonding time for you and your puppy.
 Play helps keep puppies happy and in good shape.
-Just make sure to play with them more gently than adult dogs because they’re still a little more sensitive to their new environment.
-Outdoor safety for puppies is also paramount – they should receive core vaccinations for diseases before going on walks.
+Just make sure to play with them more gently than adult dogs because of their growing bodies and sensitivities.

 When to See a Vet